dmweis/dmweis.github.io/_drafts/Masters.md

 <iframe src="https://myhub.autodesk360.com/ue280e3f5/shares/public/SH919a0QTf3c32634dcf8cffdd00cbfe5ef9?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

-The end compoenent of Tibia contains the touch sensor assembly.
-In the originall design this was a simple rubber foot with no sensing.
+The end component of Tibia contains the touch sensor assembly.
+In the originally design this was a simple rubber foot with no sensing.
 In a previous iteration the Tibia was angled so that it would have a better angle of attack towards the ground.
 But current version is straight to allow the leg to fold into the body

 ####### Folding

 [![Original Hopper]({{site.url}}/images/Robotics/HopperMasters/OriginalHopper.jpg)]({{site.url}}/images/Robotics/HopperMasters/OriginalHopper.jpg){: data-lightbox="Original Hopper" data-title="Original Hopper"}

-As you can see in the image the original hopper has a very different leg design.
+As you can see in the image the original Hopper has a very different leg design.
 This design was using components from Dynamixel for the coxa part.
-The new hopper was redesigned to allow the robot to fold up on command.
+The new Hopper was redesigned to allow the robot to fold up on command.
 This way the robot was much easier to transport

 [Video of Hopper unfolding](https://youtu.be/5bmnhgGrznc)